 You'll often be given the choice of some optional modules, allowing you to specialise in your favoured subjects.
 You'll also have to write a dissertation or complete a major project.

-Tuition fees for MSc construction management courses are typically between £7,000 and £9,000 but can rise to more than £10,000 in some cases.
-Consider supporting your studies with a postgraduate loan.
+Tuition fees for MSc construction management courses are typically between £7,000 and £10,000.
+Consider supporting your studies through postgraduate funding.

 Apply via the websites of the universities you're interested in, or search postgraduate courses in construction management.